alefir/st/README.md

 ## My own additions

-+ Default font is system "mono" at 14pt
++ Set default font to Iosevka Term Slab at 13pt
++ Set default opacity
++ Add `-b` option to decrease opacity
++ Set default colours to my personal scheme
++ Change default modifier from Alt to Ctrl
++ Set cursor to go invisible when typing

+## Lukesmithxyz's own additions

 + Fixed transparency patch (see below for installation)
-+ Toggle light/dark mode now Alt-Tab instead of the frequently conflicting F6
-+ Alt-k and Alt-j scroll back/foward in history one line at a time
++ Ctrl-k and Ctrl-j scroll back/foward in history one line at a time
-+ Alt-u and Alt-d scroll back/foward in history a page at a time
++ Ctrl-u and Ctrl-d scroll back/foward in history a page at a time

 ## Terminal-specific mappings